 Our best advice is get out there, be proactive about networking and growing, and volunteer.
 Keep up-to-date about mentorship and the latest AIGA Colorado offerings, local design happenings, and creative opportunities on our news page.

-For general mentorship questions or comments, or to get involved, please contact our Mentorship Director.
+For general mentorship questions or comments, or to get involved, please contact us at email@example.com.
 We welcome your ideas and support!